shanmukhipriya99/interview-prep/HLD/Design Gurus/Grokking System Design Fundamentals/03. Distributed Systems/notes.md

 Coordination services are specialized components or tools that help manage distributed systems' complexity by providing a set of abstractions and primitives for tasks like configuration management, service discovery, leader election, and distributed locking.
 Examples of coordination services include Apache ZooKeeper, etcd, and Consul.

+### What is `Intrusion Detection and Prevention` w.r.t distributed systems?

+Intrusion detection and prevention systems (IDPS) are designed to monitor network traffic, detect malicious activities or policy violations, and take appropriate actions to mitigate potential threats.
+By deploying IDPS solutions in your distributed system, you can identify and respond to security incidents more effectively, thus reducing the risk of data breaches and system compromise.

 ###